PhilipMouris/scalable-tinder-backend/README.md

-# Scalable Tinder Backend
+# scalable-tinder-backend
-## To Run DockerFiles of Application
+## To Run Docker Files of Application

 1- Make Sure you're in "Backend" directory